Regional HUD administrator listens to local officials in Connellsville

-Local and county officials – including those involved in housing – delivered various project updates Wednesday afternoon in the Connellsville City Hall to Joe DeFelice, mid-Atlantic regional administrator for the U.S. Department of Housing and Urban Development.
+The mid-Atlantic regional administrator for the U.S. Department of Housing and Urban Development came to Connellsville this week to hear updates on projects from local and county officials.

-DeFelice was in the midst of a two-day tour throughout southwestern Pennsylvania.
+Joe DeFelice made the visit as part of a two-day tour through Southwestern Pennsylvania on Wednesday.

+He noted an emphasis on encouraging people to “graduate” from public housing, and stressed the importance of knowing individual communities.

+“To date ... this is probably my 187th county (in the region) that I’ve been to,” he said.
+“In Pennsylvania we’ve been in something like in something like 63 of 67 counties in two and a half years.”

 Andre Walters, deputy director of the Fayette County Housing Authority, reported on the impending demolition of Gibson Terrace in Connellsville.